PacktPublishing/Enterprise-Architecture-with-.NET/DemoEditor/README.md

 **It is extremely important that you choose the right version if you want to use the present code to check how things presented in the book actually work.** Versions before 1.0 are there to show the progressive building of the information system; refer to them if you want to see simple code for a particular use.
 Version 1.0 is targeted as the version that correspond to the state of the system at the end of the book, with all parts working together; run this version if you want to have almost everything explained in the book running at once, but still without any sophistication.
 Versions following 1.0 will be added to make the code cleaner, add some options that have not been shown or discussed in the book, etc. Since they will be more sophisticated and configurable, they might become a bit more difficult to read and associate with the book, so only refer to them if you want to know about possible improvements from what the book concentrated on (which, again, is definitely not the technical preciseness, but the right alignment of the technology on the business).

 The sample application follows versions that hopefully make it easier to read the book chapters and associate them with different steps in the construction of the information system:
 - Branch [v0.1](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.1/DemoEditor) corresponds to a **very simple form of the application**, with only the two APIs working and a basic portal, both **without any authentication mechanism** in order to ease use as a demo of the data referential services and overall comprehension of the concepts.
+This is the version you should use if you want to start as simple as possible and work your way up by yourself, following the steps indicating in the book to grow the sample information system.
 - Branch [v0.2](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.2/DemoEditor) adds the **authentication and authorization management** to the application (both frontend and backend) using a Keycloak IAM server.
 It also adds the batch import of data, using a Docker volume.
 - Branch [v0.3](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.3/DemoEditor) shows the implementation of a business process for the book creation.
 Rather than simply adding an entity, this process progressively enhances the structure of the book.
 This version also adds a webhook mechanism that updates the locally-duplicated attributes of the main author of a book when this author is modified.
 - Branch [v0.4](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.4/DemoEditor) adds two services.
 The first one is based on MailHog and sends invites to prospect authors for a new book.
 The second one is a custom Middle Office so that prospect users can indicate whether they accept of reject this invite.